 “Who are you and how did you find us?”
 I ask again.

 “I’m Josh.
 Joshua Shaler.
-I’ve been doing the about a year.
+I’ve been doing this for about a year.
 I heard about you guys from backdoor sources that I won’t reveal even if you pull my teeth out with pliers,” he states firmly.

 “If you give me something I can go on, I won’t use your name, and I’ll give you a picture and a one-line statement,” I say.

 “Ana…” Chuck protests, and I hold my finger up to him.
 I know what I’m doing.
-Josh couldn’t resist that.
+Of course, Josh can’t resist the opportunity.

 “Picture first,” he says.

 “No. Info first,” I demand.